KevinNorth/Personal-Blog/README.md

 ### Prepare the databsae

-`rake db:seed` populates the database with an initial user and some categories and posts.
+`rake db:seed` populates the database with an initial user and some posts.
 This is run for you if you run `setup.sh` or use a Docker dev container.

 If you don't use `rake db:seed`, there are two Rake tasks to help you get your database set up:

-- `rake new_instance:create_initial_categories` adds two categories to the database.
-These two categories are expected to be present by the 404 page.
 - `rake "auth:create_user\[Full Name, login\]"` adds a user to the database.
 You will be prompted to enter a password for the user when you run this command.
+- `rake new_instance:create_initial_posts` adds two posts to the database.
+These two posts are expected to be present by the 404 page.
+You must create a user with `rake auth:create_user` before running this script.

 ### Run the server